 The following Spring I ran into Dr. Schaub while I was waiting for a bus downtown after work.
 She told me that she and her husband (also an archaeologist, and a former priest—quite a love story there!) were leading an expedition to the southeast Dead Sea in Jordan from May to July, and asked if I’d be interested in going.
 My heart skipped a beat at the thought of traveling abroad (I’d only been to Canada at that point in my life), and I asked what it would involve. “$1000 for the plane fare, a bunch of inoculations, and a valid passport,” she responded.
 Within a week, I’d given notice at Pittsburgh Public Theatre, applied for a passport, and borrowed money from my uncle for the plane fare.
 At the end of that summer of excavating an early Bronze Age city, traveling to the West Bank, Jerusalem, and Damascus with friends after the dig had concluded, and hearing about Israel’s invasion of Lebanon happening just miles away from us as we carefully excavated the remains of a long-lost world, I wanted to know everything about Arab history, society, culture, and politics.

-The following year I began graduate school, working towards a PhD in Anthropology and Middle East Studies, and eventually getting a Fulbright grant to conduct my doctoral field research on Palestinian citizens’ political identity and mobilization in Nazareth, the largest all-Arab city in Israel, from 1991-93. in the summer of 1991, I had just married a Lebanese man from Beirut, and after completing my field research in 1993, we packed up our house in the United States and relocated to Beirut to take jobs at the Lebanese American University, eager to partake in rebuilding the country after the cessation of a scarring 15-year civil war.
+The following year I began graduate school, working towards a PhD in Anthropology and Middle East Studies, and eventually getting a Fulbright grant to conduct my doctoral field research on Palestinian citizens’ political identity and mobilization in Nazareth, the largest all-Arab city in Israel, from 1991-93.
+In the summer of 1991, I had just married a Lebanese man from Beirut, and after completing my field research in 1993, we packed up our house in the United States and relocated to Beirut to take jobs at Beirut University College (now the Lebanese American University), eager to partake in rebuilding the country after the cessation of a scarring 15-year civil war.